256hax/mad-mints/README.md

 We call "Mad Mints".

 Experimental purpose only.
 Codes and documents are unofficial.
 My personal opinion.
+I try to write the codes in a single file to make it easy to understand, without dividing it into modules.

 ## Original Source
 Quote from [Mad Armani 🎒 Twitter](https://twitter.com/armaniferrante/status/1644755048436736001)